11 Top Ways to Use A-B Testing Software for Your Website

 When A/B testing, committing to expensive and time-consuming changes that are proven to be ineffective can be completely avoided.

 Important decisions can be well-planned and will allow you to avoid mistakes that would otherwise be expensive and tie your resources with minimum or even negative gain.
 Using visitor analysis tools will help you understand your visitors and their requirements which can then easily be met with A/B testing which will help you find the best possible alternative.

 Now when you have finished reading this article, you are almost completely ready to start planning your own website optimization strategy.
 When you start doing A/B tests, follow each of the eleven best practices listed in the article and you will quickly learn how this testing methodology is invaluable in improving your website´s conversion rate optimization.

 When done correctly, A/B testing can be an excellent way of reducing business risks that often accompany any and all optimization initiatives.
 What´s more, A/B testing will also improve the overall user experience (UX) on your website by eliminating any issues before they were able to cause you any real damage.

-In order to minimize the time spent on creating the A and B versions of your website and to maximize the success rate of your tests, you can use a tool such as Site Recording.
+In order to minimize the time spent on creating the A and B versions of your website and to maximize the success rate of your tests, you can use a tool such as website recording software.
 Understanding what you don’t see can be difficult and almost always leads to assumptions which, in turn, lead to business decisions of questionable accuracy.